dgsglryz/DashPilot/README.md

 - **phpMyAdmin**: http://localhost:8080
 - **MailHog**: http://localhost:8025

-**Default Credentials** (Development/Demo only - created by seeder):
+**Default Credentials** (Development/Demo only - automatically created by database seeder):

 ```
 Email: demo@dashpilot.test
 Password: Password123
 ```

 > **Note:** These credentials are for local development only.
 Never use default credentials in production.
-The demo account is automatically created by the database seeder.
+The demo account and all dummy data (130 sites, 35 clients, sample alerts, tasks, etc.) are automatically created when you run `php artisan migrate --seed` in step 6.

 ---